SjorsWijsman/SjorsWijsman/README.md

 ### Hi there 👋
-I am a 23 year old Web Dev & Designer based in Utrecht, The Netherlands.
+I am a 24 year old Web Dev & Designer based in Utrecht, The Netherlands.
 My passion has always been creating creative solutions to help other people.
-Currently studying Communication & Multimedia Design at Amsterdam University of Applied Sciences.
+Recently finished studying Communication & Multimedia Design at Amsterdam University of Applied Sciences.
 Check out my CV [here](https://read.cv/sjors)!

 <!--